ddev/ddev/docs/users/cli-usage.md

 ddev import-db --src=dumpfile.sql.gz
 ```

-For in-depth application monitoring, use the `ddev describe` command to see details about the status of your ddev app.
+For in-depth application monitoring, use the `ddev describe` command to see details about the status of your ddev project.

-**Note for Backdrop users:** In addition to importing a Backdrop database, you will need to extract a copy of your Backdrop site's configuration into the local `active` directory.
+**Note for Backdrop users:** In addition to importing a Backdrop database, you will need to extract a copy of your Backdrop project's configuration into the local `active` directory.
 The location for this directory can vary depending on the contents of your Backdrop `settings.php` file, but the default location is `[docroot]/files/config_[random letters and numbers]/active`.
 Please refer to the Backdrop documentation for more information on [moving your Backdrop site](https://backdropcms.org/user-guide/moving-backdrop-site) into the `ddev` environment.

 ## Getting Started